OPS-E2E-PPE/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/Import-Module.md

 ### -FullyQualifiedName

-Specifies the fully qualified name of the module as a hash table.
-The value can be a combination of strings and hash tables.
-The hash table has the following keys.
+The value can be a module name, a full module specification, or a path to a module file.

+When the value is a path, the path can be fully qualified or relative.
+A relative path is resolved relative to the script that contains the using statement.

+When the value is a name or module specification, PowerShell searches the **PSModulePath** for the specified module.

+A module specification is a hashtable that has the following keys.

 - `ModuleName` - **Required** Specifies the module name.
 - `GUID` - **Optional** Specifies the GUID of the module.
-- It's also **Required** to specify one of the three below keys.
-These keys can't be used together.
+- It's also **Required** to specify at least one of the three below keys.
   - `ModuleVersion` - Specifies a minimum acceptable version of the module.
+  - `MaximumVersion` - Specifies the maximum acceptable version of the module.
   - `RequiredVersion` - Specifies an exact, required version of the module.
-  - `MaximumVersion` - Specifies the maximum acceptable version of the module.
+This can't be used with the other Version keys.

 ```yaml
 Type: Microsoft.PowerShell.Commands.ModuleSpecification[]